software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/07-signing.md

 from [BaseSigner](https://github.com/software-mansion/starknet.py/blob/68df1709c4f7664e317f5c5dbff5e9c220d11727/starknet_py/net/signer/base_signer.py#L8)
 abstract class if

-To use a custom signer, provide a `--signer-class` argument when executing protostar commands.
+To use a custom signer, provide a `--signer-class` argument when executing Protostar commands.

 :::caution
 The custom signer class must not take any arguments in the constructor, since we don't pass any args on instantiation.